facebookresearch/3detr/README.md

 ## Dataset preparation

 We follow the VoteNet codebase for preprocessing our data.
-The instructions for preprocessing SUN RGB-D are [here] and ScanNet are [here].
+The instructions for preprocessing SUN RGB-D are [here](https://github.com/facebookresearch/votenet/tree/main/sunrgbd) and ScanNet are [here](https://github.com/facebookresearch/votenet/tree/main/scannet).

 You can edit the dataset paths in [`datasets/sunrgbd.py`](datasets/sunrgbd.py#L36) and [`datasets/scannet.py`](datasets/scannet.py#L23-L24) or choose to specify at runtime.